 Project import and export API

-After using the project import and export API, you might want to use the Project-level CI/CD variables API.
+After using this API, you might want to use the project-level CI/CD variables API to preserve the CI/CD variables for the project.

 You must still migrate your Container Registry over a series of Docker pulls and pushes.
 Re-run any CI/CD pipelines to retrieve any build artifacts.